0Shree005/Dsa/readme.md

 # Data Structures and Algorithms

-This project demonstrates various sorting and searching algorithms by implementing them in `C` and integrating them into a `C++` program.
+This project demonstrates various sorting, searching, and linked list algorithms by implementing them in `C` and integrating them into a `C++` program.
 The UI is created in `C++`, while the algorithms are written in `C`.
-The program provides a menu-driven interface where users can select different algorithms to analyze their performance on randomly generated arrays.
-(I'll be adding other data structures soon.)
+The program provides a menu-driven interface where users can select different algorithms to analyze their performance on randomly generated arrays and linked lists.

 ## Features

-- **Sorting Algorithms:**
+- **Sorting Algorithms (for Arrays):**
   - Merge Sort
   - Selection Sort
+  - Bubble Sort
+  - Insertion Sort

-- **Searching Algorithms:**
+- **Searching Algorithms (for Arrays):**
   - Linear Search
   - Binary Search

+- **Linked List Operations:**
+  - Insert a new value (in sorted order)
+  - Delete the head of the linked list
+  - Print the entire linked list

 - **Performance Analysis:**
-  - The program calculates and displays the time taken by each algorithm.
+  - The program calculates and displays the time taken by each algorithm for sorting and searching.
+  - Memory usage of the array is displayed dynamically based on the array size.

 ## Getting Started